 In French, the word légumes refers to vegetables in general while in English legumes is commonly used to denote particular vegetables, namely beans, peas, and the like.
 However, in botany, legumes are not vegetables at all but the fruit of the Fabaceae (pea, bean, and legume family, originally called the Leguminosae).

-The fruit is a dry, several seeded, often long, two-seamed pod that develops from a flower with a single-celled ovary.
-The pods are mostly dehiscent and when mature split along both seams exposing the seeds within.
-Two legumes, whose seams do not naturally split open, are peanuts and carobs.
-Follicles are sometimes referred to as pods and may be mistaken for legumes, but they dehisce only along one suture.
+The fruit is a dry, several seeded, often long, two-seamed pod that develops from a flower with a superior, unilocular ovary.
+The pods are mostly dehiscent and when mature split along both seams from top to bottom exposing the seeds within.
+Follicles are sometimes referred to as pods and may be mistaken for legumes, but they dehisce only along one suture

 The Fabaceae are the third largest family among the angiosperms with 20,000 species.
 They include staple food crops, like beans and peas, with significant agricultural value as relatively inexpensive sources of protein and other nutrients, as well as forage crops for livestock, like alfalfa and clover, all of which have the ability to replenish soil that has been depleted of nitrogen and improve soil aggregation and microbe diversity and activity.
 They also include perennials like native Baptisia australis (blue wild indigo), Senna obtusifolia (sicklepod), and Thermopsis (false-lupines); deciduous trees such as natives Cercis canadensis (eastern redbud), Cladrastis kentukea (American yellowwood), and Robinia pseudoacacia (black locust) and invasive Albizia julibrissin (mimosa); and vines such as Lablab purpureus (hyacinth bean), invasive Pueraria montana (kudzu), and Wisteria (both native and invasive).